CARRIER AIDED PROTECTION 101: A COMPREHENSIVE GUIDE

 ii) Over-reaching scheme: –

-This scheme is suitable for short lines where an underreaching Zone-1 would be too short to be of any practical use.
-In this scheme, the relay set to reach beyond 100% of the line, is used to send an inter-tripping signal to the remote end of the line.
-It is essential that the receive relay contact be monitored by a directional relay to ensure that tripping does not take place unless the fault is within the protected section.
+This scheme is suitable for short lines where the use of underreaching Zone-1 will be too short to be of any practical use.
+In this scheme, the relay set such that it’s reach is beyond 100% of the line, and it sends an inter-tripping signal to the remote end of the line on the occurrence of the fault in the protected zone.
+It is essential that the receive relay contact be monitored by a directional relay which will ensure that tripping does not take place unless the fault is within the protected zone.

 carrier aided protection 2

-The disadvantage of this scheme is that there is no independent Zone-1 tripping.
+The absence of an independent Zone-1 tripping is a significant disadvantage in this scheme.
 The fast tripping therefore relies entirely on the signalling channel.

 The disadvantage of carrier aided protection schemes is that the signal is transmitted over the fault line section.
-Distortion of the signal may occur due to attenuation introduced into the line by the fault.
+Distortion of the signal may occur due to introduced attenuation by the fault into the line.

 Blocking schemes: –